coder/docs/admin/workspace-management/process-logging.md

   "Learn how to enable workspace process logging for your deployment."
 ---

+The workspace process logging feature allows you to log all system-level processes executing in the workspace.

-Coder allows administrators to enable workspace process logging for all workspaces on the platform.
-Enabling this feature will add a sidecar to all Kubernetes-based workspaces that will log all processes that are started in the workspaace, such as commands executed in a terminal or processes created by background services in CVMs.
+Enabling workspace process logging adds a sidecar to your workspaces that will log all processes users start in the workspace (e.g., commands executed in the terminal or system processes created by background services in CVM workspaces).
+You can view the output from the sidecar or send it to a monitoring stack, such as CloudWatch, for further analysis.

+Please note that these logs are not recorded or captured by the Coder organization in any way, shape, or form.

+## How this works

-[eBPF][ebpf] is used to perform fast in-kernel logging and filtering of all `exec` syscalls to match events originating only from within the workspace.
-We chose eBPF over other solutions due to its higher speed than other solutions.
+Coder uses [eBPF][ebpf] (which we chose for its speed) to perform in-kernel logging and filtering of all `exec` system calls to match events originating from the workspace.

-## Considerations

-- This feature is only supported on Kubernetes workspaces.
-All other workspace types (such as [EC2][ec2-doc] or [Coder for Docker][c4d-doc] workspaces) will still function correctly but will not include process logging capabilities.
-- Workspace process logging requires all nodes that workspaces can be scheduled on across all workspace providers run a Linux kernel >= 5.8.
-If this requirement is not met, workspaces scheduled on incompatible nodes will fail to start correctly for security purposes.
-  - Google Kubernetes Engine (GKE) stable branch kernels are currently 5.4 which means this feature currently does not work on GKE, but you may have luck on the rapid branch.
-  - AWS Elastic Kubernetes Service (EKS) kernels on the Ubuntu 20.04 image family have a supported kernel version.
-Other image families are untested.
-- The sidecar attached to each workspace is a [privileged][privileged] container (similarly to the CVM container on CVM-enabled workspaces), so some consideration may be needed based on your organization's security policies before enabling this feature.
-Enabling this feature does not grant extra privileges to the workspace container itself, however.
-- Processes from nested Docker containers (including deeply nested containers) are logged correctly, but there is currently no distinction between processes started in the workspace directly or in a child container in the outputted logs.
-- On CVMs, this feature may log extra startup processes started in the "outer container", which will include container initialization processes.
-- Since this logs all processes in the workspace, high amounts of process usage (i.e. during a `make` run) will cause lots of output in the sidecar container.
-  Depending on how your Kubernetes cluster is configured, you may be charged extra by your cloud provider to store these additional logs.

-## Usage
+## Requirements

-You can toggle this feature on or off by going to **Manage** > **Admin** > **Infrastructure**, then scrolling down to **Workspace container runtime** and toggling **Enable workspace process logging**.
-Once changed, click **Save workspaces** to persist the new setting.

-This setting will apply to all new workspaces and will only apply to existing workspaces after they have been rebuilt.
+Use of the workspace process logging functionality requires a host Linux kernel >= 5.8.

+## Enable workspace process logging

+To enable workspace process logging:

+1. Log into Coder as a site manager.
+1. Go to **Manage** > **Admin**.
+1. On the **Infrastructure** page, scroll down to the **Workspace container runtime** section.
+1. Toggle on **Enable workspace command execution recording**.
+1. Click **Save workspaces**.

 ![Configuring workspace process logging](../../assets/admin/process-logging.png)

+This setting will apply to all new workspaces; it will apply to existing workspaces only after they have been rebuilt.

+## View logs

-To view the process logs from a specific user or workspace, you can use your cloud's log viewer or use `kubectl` directly like so:
+To view the process logs from a specific user or workspace, you can use your cloud provider's log viewer, or you can use `kubectl` to print the logs:

 ```bash
 kubectl logs \